SessionIntentBench: A Multi-task Inter-session Intention-shift Modeling Benchmark for E-commerce Customer Behavior Understanding: Problem Definition

 \subsection{\dataset{} Task Definitions}

-First of all, we give definitions to the tasks in \dataset{}.
-We propose to model the intention shift from four aspects as a comprehensive formulation, as outlined in Figure~\ref{fig:maingraph}, to facilitate the creation of a L(V)LM shopping agent that is able to: (i) Detect the attribute that is decisive in the intention shift. (ii) Model intention trajectories with mined attributes and leverage them to give better predictions on future interactions. (iii) Compare between the most recently viewed product with previously interacted ones and use this comparison to validate the plausibility of the inferred intent. (iv) Leverage modeled intention trajectories to predict future product interaction preferences.
+We use \emph{intention shift} to refer to the step-to-step evolution of user preference across successive interactions in a single shopping session.
+In the rest of the paper, we use \emph{intention} and \emph{intent} interchangeably.
+Figure~\ref{fig:maingraph} summarizes our formulation.

-To this end, we propose tasks that each emphasize a different angle of analysis.
-Assume we have collected the customer interaction history over time steps $t=1,2,\ldots, T$, i.e., the interacted products $P_1, P_2,\ldots, P_T$ and attributes that affect customer decision-making at each step $A_1, A_2,\ldots, A_T$.
-Then the history information up till time step $t$ can be summarized as $\mathcal{H}_t = \{(P_j, A_j)\}_{j=1}^{t}$.
-We denote inferred customer intention as $I_1, I_2,\ldots, I_T$, and comparisons between interacted items and internal intent of the current step and previous step $C_1, C_2,\ldots, C_T$.
-Further discussions on the theory, intuition, task clarifications, and additional details can be found in the Appendix \ref{sec:theory_and_explain}, \ref{sec:task_design_explain}. \textbf{\ From the model’s perspective, the inference process is thus simplified to:
+We propose to model the intention shift from four aspects, as outlined in Figure~\ref{fig:maingraph}, to facilitate the creation of a L(V)LM shopping agent that is able to: (i) Detect the attribute that is decisive in the intention shift. (ii) Model intention trajectories with mined attributes and leverage them to give better predictions on future interactions. (iii) Compare between the most recently viewed product with previously interacted ones and use this comparison to validate the plausibility of the inferred intent. (iv) Leverage modeled intention trajectories to predict future product interaction preferences.